Mission-Critical Cloud Applications and Compliance

 4. Untrained employees and credentials getting sold on the dark web

 • When your employees are untrained and are unaware of risky actions, it could lead to severe security setbacks.
-For example, an employee carelessly clicking on a phishing link could lead to a full-blown ransomware attack on your business.
+For example, an employee who carelessly clicks a phishing link could trigger a full-blown ransomware attack on your business.

 • Remember that inadequate data access protocols are not just a security issue but can also land you in hot water with regulators.